 Proper vehicle alignment can only be achieved when all axles are aligned to the vehicle's centerline and the steering axle's caster, camber and toe-in settings are within specifications.
-If, however, axle alignment equipment is not available the alignment of the drive axles may be checked by performing the following steps.

 - 1. Use a work bay with a level, flat surface. - 2.
-Relax the suspension by slowly moving the vehicle back and forth several times in a straight line without using the brakes.
+Relax the suspension by slowly moving the vehicle back and forth several times in a straight line.
 This will slacken or loosen the suspension as the vehicle is positioned.
 End with all wheels positioned straight ahead. - 3.
 DO NOT set the parking brake.
 Chock the front wheels of the vehicle. - 4.
-Verify and maintain the air system at full operating pressure. - 5.
-Verify all suspension components are in good condition.
+Verify the vehicle system air is at full operating pressure. - Verify all suspension components are in good condition.
 Repair or replace any worn or damaged suspension components before proceeding with the alignment process. - 6.
-Ensure all drive axle tires are the same size. - Securely clamp a six-foot piece of STRAIGHT bar stock or angle iron across the lower frame flange as shown in Figure 7-1.
-Select a location for the bar stock or angle iron as far forward of the drive axle as possible where components will not interfere. - Accurately square the bar stock or angle iron to the frame using a carpenter's square. - Using a measuring tape, measure from the straight edge to the forward face of the front drive axle arms on both sides of the vehicle as shown in Figure 7-1, A and B.

-- 10. Calculate the difference between measurements A and B. - a.
+Ensure all drive axle tires are at the same size. - 7.
+Securely clamp a six-foot piece of STRAIGHT bar stock or angle iron across the lower frame flange as shown in Figure 7-2.
+Select a location for the bar stock or angle iron as far forward of the drive axle as possible where components will not interfere. - 8.
+Accurately square the bar stock or angle iron to the frame using a carpenter's square. - 9.
+Using a measuring tape, measure from the straight edge to the forward face of the front drive axle arms on both sides of the vehicle as shown in Figure 7-2, dimensions A and B. - 10.
+Calculate the difference between measurements A and B. - a.
 If the front drive axle is within vehicle manufacturer's specifications, proceed to check the rear drive axle (Step 11). - b.
-If alignment of the front drive axle IS NOT within the vehicle manufacturer's specifications, then the alignment of this axle MUST be corrected BEFORE measuring the rear drive axle alignment (Step 11).
-Correct the alignment of this axle by following the bar pin alignment instructions.
+If alignment of the front drive axle IS NOT within the vehicle manufacturer's specifications, then the alignment of this axle MUST be corrected BEFORE measuring the rear drive axle alignment (Step 11). - c.
+If the suspension is equipped with bar pin end bushings, correct the alignment of this axle by following the bar pin alignment instructions in this section.